sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 - BGP Session is established between ARS’s instance IP (2 IPs) and NVA’s private IP.
 - BGP session is NOT established between ARS’s instance IP and VPN/ER Gateway’s BGP endpoint IPs (2 IPs).
     - Diagrams often show a BGP session between ARS and VPN/ER Gateway although that physically not
-- ARS learns about the on-prem routes that come through the VPN/ER Gateway through the connection ARS has with Azure Routing not through the VPN/ER Gateway’s BGP endpoints IPs
+- When ARS’s branch-to-branch traffic is enabled, ARS learns about the on-prem routes that come through the VPN/ER Gateway through the connection ARS has with Azure Routing not by establishing a connection to VPN/ER Gateway’s BGP endpoints IPs

-## 4.2 Check that the Route Server is talking over BGP with the NVA at 10.0.1.4
+### 3.2.3 Check that the Route Server is talking over BGP with the NVA at 10.0.1.4
 ```bash
 az network routeserver peering list -g wthars --routeserver ARSHack -o table